finalclass/finalstore/README.md

 # FinalStore API

-FinalStore is a RESTful API for typical online store.
+FinalStore is a RESTful API of typical online store.
 It's still in development.
-Actually in the first stage which is writing documentation.
+Actually in the first stage - which is writing the documentation.
 It will be written in [node.js](http://nodejs.org/).
 For handling http it will use [express.js](http://expressjs.com/) framework.